8 Tips For Managing Workplace Bullies

 - Build your network.
 Don’t let the bully make you feel isolated.
 Engage your colleagues; give yourself the opportunity to have fun.
 I have found that eventually, it is the bully who gets left out of activities unless they can behave.

 - Ignore them.
 Yup, simply act as if they don’t matter or don’t exist.
 A non-responsive target isn’t all that interesting to many bullies, a bit like picking on a door.

 - Avoid them.
 If you don’t have to engage them, then don’t.
 Life is short enough without wasting time on people who don’t know how to behave.

 - Rephrase.
 I got into the habit of rephrasing dumb or aggressive requests so that the person delivering them would look foolish confirming the comment or request.
 “Get me some lunch.”
 Would get repeated as, “So you want me to postpone the bosses report so that I can get you a sandwich?”

 - Stay calm.
 There is nothing quite as disconcerting to a screamer as someone who simply doesn’t rise to the hysteria.
 By staying calm you also stay in control and demonstrate a level of emotional intelligence that generally shuts down the bully.

 - Tell them to stop.
-Point blank tell them to stop.
+Simply tell them to stop.
 Tell them you feel bullied or harassed, that their tone, language or manner makes you uncomfortable.

 - Get out.
-There are unfortunately situations that can’t be helped and in those situations your best bet is to make a run for it.
+Unfortunately, there are situations that can’t be helped and in those cases, your best bet is to make a run for it.